LauraJimenezB/REST-API-Nerdery-Challenge/README.md

   * Get a single user

   `PATCH` /api/users/:id
-  * Update profile: bio, fullname, make email or fullname public
+  * Update profile: bio, fullname, or make email or fullname public
+  * A user can only update their own profile

 ### Posts
   `POST` /api/posts
-  * Create a post: if you want to save it as a draft `"published": false`
+  * Create a post:
+    * if you want to save it as a draft `"published": false`, otherwise it will be set to true
+    * As a draft it cannot be seen in "allPosts"
   * Required input
   ```sh
    {